Bible Question:

 Conclusion:

-God does prohibit the wearing of finger rings, nose rings and earrings under certain circumstances.
+God does not prohibit the wearing of finger rings, nose rings and earrings under certain circumstances.
 A very important and helpful passage about a person’s attitude toward jewelry begins in Isaiah 3:16.
-In verse 16, God rebukes the women of Israel who wear jewelry for the purpose of being seductive and when they are overly preoccupied with being beautiful.
+In verse 16, God rebukes the women of Israel who wear jewelry for the purpose of being seductive and when they are overly preoccupied with being attractive or beautiful.
 Carefully read God’s rebuke.

 Moreover, the LORD said, “Because the daughters of Zion are proud